Average Security+ salary [updated 2022]

 - 1-4 years of experience: $69,751

-Average salary of an information security specialist with risk management skills by city
+Average salary of an Information security specialist by city (Salary.com)

 Gain the upper hand and better salary with Security+

 Modern cybersecurity experts are key players in data protection and guide developing and implementing incident handling, contingency planning and disaster recovery.
 They are invaluable, especially when companies are looking for ways to minimize risks and address threats and vulnerabilities by utilizing robust safeguards against external attacks targeting data flowing through the network.
-The SY0-601 exam objectives can help candidates by pointing out the knowledge and skills needed to get the job done.
+Security+ Training to meet the SY0-601 exam objectives can help candidates by pointing out the knowledge and skills needed to get the job done.

 - Security+, CompTIA